liquinlab/elm-smile/docs/styling/uikit.md

 </script>

-# Components
+# UI Components

-Smile provides a library of built-in lower level components which are styled and themed to match the overall project.
-These components build on [Radix-Vue](https://www.radix-vue.com/) and [Shadcn-vue](https://www.shadcn-vue.com/) and help you quickly develop consisent interfaces with themed colors, dark mode support, and a consistent look and feel.
+Smile provides a library of built-in lower-level components which are styled and themed to match the overall project.
+These components build on [Radix-Vue](https://www.radix-vue.com/) and [Shadcn-vue](https://www.shadcn-vue.com/) and help you quickly develop consistent interfaces with themed colors, dark mode support, and a consistent look and feel.
 We anticipate adding more here over time.

 ## Importing Components

 All UIkit components can be imported from the `@/uikit/components` directory.
 The full list of available components is in the file.
-Most are in fact imported from [Shadcn-vue](https://www.shadcn-vue.com/) but some have been extended for use in Smile and are documented here:
+Most are in fact imported from [Shadcn-vue](https://www.shadcn-vue.com/), but some have been extended for use in Smile and are documented here:

 ```javascript